 “This document, this statement can be the equivalent for nonviolence that the Declaration of Sentiments was [for women’s rights],” Smith said.

-Rev. Lennox Yearwood, who is president of the “post-partisan” Hip Hop Caucus, spoke at the PJPC about his recent visit to Baton Rouge, where he attended the funeral of Alton Sterling, who was shot this month by two Baton Rouge police officers.
+Rev. Lennox Yearwood, who is president of the “post-partisan” Hip Hop Caucus, spoke at the Peace Convention about his recent visit to Baton Rouge, Louisiana, where he attended the funeral of Alton Sterling, who was shot this month by two Baton Rouge police officers.
 “These kind of conventions empower the community and show how we are juxtaposed to the RNC….
 That we are gathering and discussing what’s important for the people’s movement,” he told Truthout.

 “So much of it is about profit, and [weapons producers] build up these very strong lobby groups … that then use the political system to their advantage in a very corrupt way so that they can continue to destroy our communities and our world by dumping so much weaponry into it,” Benjamin told Truthout.
-“We even see our government doing it through this surplus Pentagon program that dumps military hardware into our police departments … the profit motive is comparable overseas and domestically.
+“We even see our government doing it through this surplus Pentagon program that dumps military hardware into our police departments….
+The profit motive is comparable overseas and domestically.
 It’s built on a system of racism.
 The racism we see at home is reflected in the racism of our foreign policy.”

 The Cleveland Police Department (CPD) received a $50 million National Special Security Event federal grant to fund additional personnel and equipment to control protests and crowds at the RNC.
 That equipment was on display throughout the weekend, with police from several federal and local agencies out in full force on the streets around the Quicken Loans Arena where the convention is taking place.
 Officers from the Secret Service and the Department of Homeland Security milled about on almost every street corner in downtown Cleveland.
 A large number of CPD officers in body armor patrolled the streets and corralled protesters on bicycles.